Amazon was the most-visited e-commerce site in the world in 2017, followed by eBay.

 Customer price sensitivity

 Despite eBay’s efforts to rid itself of its roots as an online auction site, consumers still expect to bag a bargain and are accustomed to bidding for certain prices.
 This can be a drawback for online sellers when trying to keep the pricing competitive but also make a profit.

-Fulfillment is up to you
+Fulfilment is up to you

 Delivery expectations are increasing, which makes it hard for smaller sellers who haven’t yet developed a reliable fulfillment process to keep up with demand as sales grow.
 Unlike Amazon, where you have access to the massive FBA network, eBay doesn’t yet have a similar alternative so it is up to the seller to make sure their products are shipped and delivered on time.
-That said, it is possible to use FBA for eBay fulfillment.
+That said, it is possible to use FBA for eBay fulfilment.